All You Need to Know About Using Social Media to Build Community

 On your Facebook page, you can post guidelines that outline your policy, including the fact that you will remove posts that violate it.
 For Twitter, consider setting your account to “protected” or “private,” which will allow only select users to see your tweets.
 As for LinkedIn, your official page won’t allow much interaction, but if you form a LinkedIn Group, you have more options – the site allows you to post some overall rules for engagement, along with a limited ability to manage your group settings.

 7. Consider special groups for committees.

 Social networking is a great way to improve communication and collaboration among committee members.
 Encourage your committee chairs to establish dedicated, private groups for members to brainstorm, to share ideas and to plan events.

 It’s critical to keep formal board decisions and communications out of social media.
 No actual board action should ever be undertaken based on discussions that occur online.
 Remember, social media’s role is in community building and communication of public information and events.

 9. Board members beware.

 Board members and community managers should avoid connecting directly with community members on social media sites.
 Favoritism (perceived or real) can create real pitfalls when an association is trying to accomplish its goals, and personal relationships formed via social media can be a contributing factor.
 So, if you’re a board member, carefully consider whom you agree to “friend” or connect with on social media.
 Board members should never respond to angry homeowners in a public forum like Facebook page comments.
-Instead, contact the homeowner offline with a phone call, email or even an in-person visit.
-That personal touch may help diffuse a delicate situation and make resolving an issue easier.
+Instead, let them know that you — or someone from the association — will be in touch to discuss their concerns.

 Like most things, social media has its good and its bad sides.
 By following the above tips, you can make social media a powerful tool for good in your community association while avoiding its pitfalls.